coleifer/peewee/docs/peewee/api.rst

                   .select(Tweet, User)
                   .join(User))

-         # Note that `tweet.user` is populated already since we SELECTed
+         # `tweet.user` is populated already since we SELECTed columns
-         # columns from the joined User model.
+         # from the joined User model.
          for tweet in query:
              print(tweet.user.username, '->', tweet.content)